Gabeeh94/Suicide-Rate/README.md

 ## Exploratory analysis

 First, the modules geopandas and folium were used to generate an interactive .html map, showing by color the different suicide rates and with the option of hovering over a country to see it's specific value.
-As Github can't show an .html map in the jupyter notebook, an .html file was generated to be open and show the map.
+As Github can't show an .html map in the jupyter notebook, an .html file was generated to show the map.

 Then, using the matplotlib module we created a jupyter notebook showing graphs on the relationship between age and sex and the suicide rate